Klosmi/html-basics/JS-basic.md

 ## __[XHR = XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)__
 Is a way of sending request via JavaScript.

-- There's no support for `promises`, so we lots of callbacks, so it is messy.
+- There's no support for `promises`, so we have lots of callbacks, so it is messy.
 - The capitalization makes it difficult (like here: XMLHttpRequest)
 - clunky syntaxes
 - eg.: